Dawn Faucets Review & Rating Updated: 05/30/22

 This Company In Brief

-Dawn faucets are made by a reputable manufacturer, are of overall good quality, include an excellent ceramic cartridge, and are fully certified to North American reliability and lead-free standards.
-They are well-supported with a lifetime warranty and capable customer service.
-We judge them a good value for the price and a faucet line worth consideration if you are in the market for a reliable, low cost faucet.
+The Chinese faucets sold by Dawn are made by a reputable manufacturer, are of overall good quality, include an excellent ceramic cartridge, and are well-supported with a lifetime warranty and capable, responsive customer service.

 Dawn Kitchen & Bath Products, Inc. was founded in San Francisco in 2003 by Herman He Xin Kuang, its current president.